 Tate Artist-in-Residence Resigns Over Director's Comments About Sexual Harassment

-British artist Liv Wynter has stepped down from her role as artist-in-residence at the Tate, citing what she perceives as both the museum and the art world’s failure to reckon with sexual harassment and cultivate inclusion.
+British artist Liv Wynter has stepped down from her role as artist-in-residence at the Tate, citing what she perceives as both the museum's and the art world’s failure to reckon with sexual harassment and to cultivate inclusion.
 Wynter’s resignation was largely a response to recent comments about sexual harassment allegations made by Tate director Maria Balshaw, who told the Times: “I personally have never suffered any such issues.
 Then, I wouldn’t.
-I was raised to be a confident woman who, when I encountered harassment, would say, ‘Please don’t’… or something rather more direct.”
+I was raised to be a confident woman who, when I encountered harassment, would say, ‘Please don’t’ . . . or something rather more direct.”

 In the letter, Wynter expressed that she sees the Tate’s relationships with marginalized communities as a “distraction technique” and cited statistics about the institution’s workforce, including the fact that every director is white and that only nine percent of its staff identifies as lesbian, gay, or bisexual.
 The artist said that the Tate should have provided resources for groups like IMKAAN and Sisters Uncut.
 “My resignation will hopefully spotlight the invisible inequalities of the institution,” the artist said.